 Automatic Testing.
 We propose a novel automatic testing approach for DBMS.
 Two components are essential.
 First, an effective test case should stress significant portions of the system under test.
-To this end, a number of database generators have been proposed [Binnig et al. 2007b; Bruno and Chaudhuri 2005; Gray et al. 1994; Houkjær et al. 2006; Khalek et al. 2008; Neufeld et al. 1993], as well as a number of query generators [Bati et al. 2007; Bruno et al. 2006; Jung et al. 2019; Mishra et al. 2008; Poess and Stephens 2004; Seltenreich 2019; Vartak et al. 2010; Zhong et al. 2020].
-While these are important components of a testing approach, they are well understood, and not the main focus of this paper.
+To this end, a number of database generators have been proposed [Binnig et al. 2007b; Bruno and Chaudhuri 2005; Gray et al. 1994; Houkjær et al. 2006; Khalek et al. 2008; Neufeld et al. 1993], as well as a number of query generators [Bati et al. 2007; Bruno et al. 2006; Jung et al. 2019; Mishra et al. 2008; Poess and Stephens 2004; Seltenreich 2019; Vartak et al. 2010].
+While these are important components of an overall testing approach, they are well understood, and thus not the main focus of this paper.
 We believe that any database generator and query generator that provides control over the format of the queries generated can be used to find bugs using Query Partitioning.
-In our implementation, we use SQLancer's database and expression generation mechanism, which is detailed below.
+In the implementation of our approach, we use SQLancer's database and query generation mechanism [Rigger and Su 2020a,b].
+To create a database, SQLancer heuristically selects applicable options such as CREATE TABLE to create a table, CREATE INDEX to create indexes, and INSERT to insert data into relations.
+To create a query, SQLancer heuristically selects applicable operators and column names (which are leaf nodes in the AST).
 Second, an effective test oracle needs to determine whether the generated test case's result is correct.
 A specific class of test oracles are metamorphic ones, which can derive a test case and its expected result based on an input and output of a system [Chen et al. 1998].
 While the implementation effort for such oracles is often low, they cannot provide a ground truth (i.e., since the output based on which the new test case is generated might be incorrect).
 The main focus of this paper is metamorphic test oracles, which are based on the general idea of Query Partitioning.

 Pivoted Query Synthesis.
-Pivoted Query Synthesis (PQS) was recently proposed by Rigger and Su [2020c] to find logic bugs in DBMS.
+Pivoted Query Synthesis (PQS) was recently proposed by [Rigger and Su 2020b] to find logic bugs in DBMS.
 It randomly select a row, called a pivot row, based on which a query is constructed that must fetch the pivot row.
 To guarantee that the row is fetched, the testing approach executes a randomly-generated predicate and then modifies it so it evaluates to TRUE.
 While this technique was highly effective, a significant limitation is that its implementation effort is high, since the tool needs to implement all operators and functions that are tested.
 Furthermore, it can only effectively test WHERE clauses, since it validates results based on a single row.
 Although it can generate DISTINCT clauses and GROUP BYs, it cannot detect mistakenly fetched duplicate rows, and omitted duplicate rows.
 PQS can test aggregate functions only when the table contains a single row, which does not meaningfully test their aggregation functionality.
 The approach proposed in this paper seeks to complement PQS.
 Query Partitioning can detect bugs in a wider range of features and requires little implementation effort.
 PQS can provide a ground truth for an important selection of core operators, and thus fill a gap left open by TLP.